bruce-hill/tomo/docs/lists.md

 ---

 ### `sorted`
-Creates a new array with elements sorted.
+Creates a new list with elements sorted.

 ```tomo
 sorted(arr:List(T), by=T.compare -> List(T))
 ```

-- `arr`: The array to be sorted.
+- `arr`: The list to be sorted.
 - `by`: The comparison function used to determine order.
 If not specified, the default comparison function for the item type will be used.

 **Returns:**
-A new array with sorted elements.
+A new list with sorted elements.

 **Example:**
 ```tomo